The Go-Betweens: Legacy

 Their song, "Streets of Your Town", was used by Prime Television and GWN in their station identification from 2001 to 2003.
-Elements from the same song were sampled in the 2003 single "Just The Way You Are" by the Italian dance group Milky.

 In the 4th Season of American TV Series 24 a company is named McLennan-Forster—the producer of the series and author, Evan Katz, wanted to express his veneration of the Go-Betweens by this company name.

 On the eve of the first anniversary of McLennan's death, Triple J & JTV broadcast a tribute concert to The Go-Betweens, recorded in 2006 at Brisbane venue, the Tivoli Theatre.
 Inspired by this tribute concert, and featuring many of the same artists, a tribute album to the Go-Betweens, Write Your Adventures Down, was released in June 2007 in Australia by The Red Label.

 In 2008, 16 Lovers Lane was highlighted on SBS TV's Great Australian Albums series as a classic example of 1980s rock music.

 The documentary was later released on DVD.

 On 29 September 2009, Brisbane City Council announced that a four-lane traffic bridge, previously known as Hale Street Link, would be renamed as Go Between Bridge in the band's honour, following a popularity poll.

 The Go-Betweens are referenced in the Teenage Fanclub song "When I Still Have Thee" (2010), the Belle and Sebastian song "Shoot the Sexual Athlete" (2001), the song "Don't Want to Be Grant McLennan" (1991) by fellow Australians Smudge, and the song "Kathy" (1993) by Clouds.

 Nada Surf covered their song "Love Goes On!" on their covers album If I Had a Hi-Fi (2010).

 Robert Forster continues to perform and also contribute articles to The Monthly magazine.
 On the 3rd February 2023 he released his eighth studio album, The Candle and the Flame featuring Adele Pickvance on bass.

 Many Australian bands and artists associated with the dolewave genre cite the Go-Betweens as a major influence, including Dick Diver and singer-songwriter Courtney Barnett.